diegocareaga/CNC/README.md

 # CNC
-3D PARTS TO CNC HIGH QUALITY
+3D PARTS FOR CNC HIGH QUALITY

 For more information visit my website or my channel on Youtube.